gumdropsteve/facebook/README.md

 OVERVIEW:

-  - Pretty simple script
+	Pretty simple script

-  	-- Requires few imports
+		Requires few imports

-  	-- Built in PyCharm 4.2 Community Edition
+		Built in PyCharm 4.2 Community Edition

-  - New Features
+	New Features

-  	-- "Check in" to any location
+		"Check in" to any location

-	-- Add any "Feeling/Activity"
+		Add any "Feeling/Activity"

-COMING SOON:
+	Coming Soon

-  - Pictures
+		Pictures

 Please share all modifications or solutions.
 Use at your own risk.
 Thanks.